sefabey/fear_of_crime_paper/src/london_slangs_twitter.md

   </script>
 </div>

-**Comments:** term used to query twitter api was **86**.
+**Comments:** term used to query twitter API was **86**.
 Similar to 67 above, as the term is an integer, tweets can refer to anything.
 Random topics observed.
 Not very useful for studying further.

 ### 4) Term: **Harlem Spartans**